-Using a credit card involves incurring various fees that you must pay to be a cardholder - this includes cash advance fees, interest fees, penalties on late payment among others.
-However, with a little smart thinking, you can save on the applicable annual fee on the credit card.
+Using a credit card involves incurring various fees that you must pay to be a cardholder.
+These include cash advance fees, interest fees, penalties on late payment, and others.
+However, with a little smart thinking, you can save on the annual fee on the credit card.
 Premium credit cards that carry a high annual fee are advantageous only if you have a high income and make large purchases regularly.
-For this scenario, you would find the additional perks are well worth it.
-But, if you’re looking for economical spending and don’t need perks, you might want to opt for a no annual fee credit card.
+In this case, you would find the additional perks are well worth it.
+But if you’re looking for economical spending and don’t need perks, you might want to opt for a no-fee credit card.

 Many credit card providers offer you credit cards at 0% for the initial 12 months.
 Once the promotional period ends, the usual annual fee is applicable.
 Depending on your usage and spending habits, you can opt for credit cards that carry no annual fees.